 Creation

-After the successful completion of an eligible activity, accredited persons are able to create VEECs online through their VEU administrative account.
+After the successful completion of an eligible activity, accredited persons are able to create VEECs online through their VEU account.

 VEECs must be created no later than six months after the end of the year in which an activity was completed.
-For example, if an activity was completed in 2023, VEECs must be created for that activity by 30 June 2024.
+For example, if an activity was completed in 2024, VEECs must be created for that activity by 30 June 2025.

 Registration